Equipment We Use

 Massey Ferguson 165

 We got our first diesel for the 2016 season.
-Despite now being a little over 50 years old, this tractor really brought our production to the next level – giving a new sense of horsepower, along with the ability to run two tractors at once.
+Despite now being close to 60 years old, this tractor really brought our production to the next level – giving a new sense of horsepower, along with the ability to run two tractors at once.
 This addition solidified our ability to pull a wagon behind the baler on most fields (first with a chute in 2016, and then the thrower in 2017).
 These days the 165 tag-teams with our 275 and can run everything comfortably.
-(We have settled into a groove of most commonly running the mower and the rake with it.)
 With a roll-bar and canopy installed in 2022, the 165 is just dreamy to drive on a hot sunny day.

 Massey Ferguson 275

 As the operation continued to grow, we began to recognize the need for redundancy, and perhaps a little more horsepower for the terrain we hay.
 In September of 2019, we brought this guy home from northern VT (where he had arrived from across the border in Quebec).
-Fresh with a new roll bar and canopy we installed in 2020, the 275 now shares the load with the 165, splitting tasks comfortably (though we have settled into a groove of most commonly running the baler and tedder with it.)
+Fresh with a new roll bar and canopy we installed in 2020, the now 50-year-old 275 shares the load with the 165, splitting tasks comfortably.

 Vermeer TM610 Disc Mower